A 2025 guide to Lunar New Year as we slither into the Year of the Snake

 Incredibly complex, the Chinese zodiac calendar is best described as a 12-year cycle represented by 12 animals, in this order: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.

-Your personal zodiac animal sign is determined by your year of birth, meaning 2025 will welcome plenty of baby Snakes to the world.
+Your personal zodiac animal sign is determined by your year of birth, meaning 2025 will welcome plenty of baby Snakes.
 Children born in the last lunar calendar year were Dragons, while those born on or after the Lunar New Year in 2026 will be Horses, and so on.

 Followers believe that for each Chinese zodiac sign, luck will depend largely on the positions of the Tai Sui — a collective name for the stellar deities thought to rotate parallel to and in the opposite direction of Jupiter.